-In my entrepreneurial life I used to feel behind.
+In my entrepreneurial life, I used to feel behind.
 Behind on emails, behind on projects, behind on tasks.
-I’d felt like I was in a constant state of catch-up.
+I felt like I was in a constant state of catch-up.
 Always looking at my to-do list and wondering what I could squeeze in here and there to check off the list.

 But I stopped doing that to myself because it was a problem.

-That was challenging to do because, the more my business grew, the more opportunities appeared and the more tasks there were to do.
+It was challenging to stop because, the more my business grew, the more opportunities appeared and the more tasks there were to do.

-The thing about feeling behind is that is comes with a giant side of guilt.
+The thing about feeling behind is that it comes with a giant side of guilt.

 Feeling behind causes you to be in a constant state of worry and fretfulness that things won’t ever get done.

-It often starts to impact that way you feel about your business and whether or not this ongoing feeling is really what you want all your days to be.
+It often starts to impact the way you feel about your business and whether or not this ongoing feeling is really what you want all your days to be filled with.